4n54n/PenguinlipsSafe/README.md

 # 🔰IMPORTANT !🔰

-I made this simple application just for time pass, if you felt the functions I implemented here is junky then you are a Professional developer 😍.
-Seriously I know im breaking the rules of a developer.
+I made this simple application just for time pass, if you felt the functions I implemented here is junky then you are a Professional developer 😍 Seriously 😀.
+I know im breaking the rules of a developer.
 But what to do..
 Im not a programmer or developer instead im a Pentester (or want to be). again <b>Im not a developer</b>.

-<b>and Thank you for your support !.</b>
+<b>and Thank You for your support !.</b>

 # Security:

 The application is completely coded my me (Ansan Mathew) (27-11-2021), none of the program contains any malicious codes (including anything that compromise your privacy)
 <b>You may encounter security warnings while downloading / executing the exe file, just ignore it / download the jar file<b>

 <b>PenguinlipsSafeexe.zip</b>